ovcharovcoder/settings-vscode/README.md

 The archive contains fonts that are most suitable for writing code.<br>
 The Plugins.txt file contains a list and description of recommended plugins.<br>
-File install-extensions.sh is a bash script for installing all plugins. <br>
+File install-extensions.sh is a bash script for installing all plugins.
+To install, use the following command: bash install-extensions.sh <br>
 The settings.json file contains editor settings.<br>

 To set up the editor, you need to download all the files to your computer, install the fonts,